 I graduated in 2018 with a Bachelor’s degree in Computer Science and Engineering from Vellore Institute of Technology.

-When I’m not thinking, I’m either lifting weights, reading content, listening to heavy riffs or playing them on the electric guitar.
+When I’m not building things, I’m either lifting, reading content, listening to heavy riffs or playing them on the electric guitar.
 The internet knows me as bholagabbar.

-I’ve had the chance to work on a diverse set of engineering problems at some fantastic places, mostly high-octane startups.
-I maintain a detailed description of my work on My LinkedIn.
+I’ve worked on a diverse set of engineering problems at some fantastic places, mostly high-octane startups.
+Find a detailed description on My LinkedIn.

 MindTickle — Software Engineer, Infrastructure